 in order to truly find peace, ease and stability.

-We imagine we need to leave the marketplace, to find a monastery tucked away from it all.
+We imagine we need to leave our life right now, to find a monastery tucked away from it all.

-But we can find peace and ease right here, right now.
+But we can find peace and ease right here, in this moment.

 Life, like the marketplace, is dynamic, always in flux, always fluid.